Where to Eat & Drink in Sai Ying Pun

 Fresh and healthy eating in a bright and welcoming space, The Elephas is situated inside the Warrior Academy, and definitely has a community feel to it.
 The salads will knock your socks off and they’re serious about coffee too.
 Try their signature blend composed of beans from India, Indonesia and Vietnam.

 Test Kitchen presents a unique food experience where no two nights are the same.
-The dining venue showcases global guest chefs and their culinary talents to hungry diners, who in turn give feedback, after happily chowing down.
-The spacious open kitchen setting means you’re just steps away from an up-and-coming chef slicing and dicing tomorrow’s next big dish.
+The dining venue showcases global guest chefs and their culinary talents to hungry diners, who in turn give feedback after happily chowing down.
+The spacious open kitchen setting means you’re just steps away from an up-and-coming chef slicing and dicing your next dish.

 Eat, Explore, Enjoy!

 We cover more restaurants in this part of Hong Kong in our Kennedy Town & Shek Tong Tsui guides.

 thisgirlabroad is a Canadian expat who found herself packing her life up in the Great White North to move to a city filled with skyscrapers, dim sum, and 7-Eleven’s.
 She’s been living, loving, and eating her way through Hong Kong for the past four years without any plans to slow down.
 Between working full time, managing her blog, and freelance writing, you’ll likely find her with a strong cup of coffee in one hand and a jar of crunchy peanut butter in the other.